Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

 `magickaMultiplier`_ (`tes3statistic`_)
     Access to the actor's magicka multiplier statistic.

+`mobToMobCollision`_ (`boolean`_)
+    Allows modifying if this actor will collide with other actors.
+When true (default), the actor cannot move through other actors.
+When false, the actor is allowed to move through other actors, and other actors can move through it.

+May be useful when free movement is required in crowded situations, or to temporarily let the player move past an actor.

 `moveSpeed`_ (`number`_)
     The calculated base movement speed.

+`movementCollision`_ (`boolean`_)
+    Controls if the mobile has movement collision active.
+When false, the mobile can move through any object, but can still block other mobiles, and can still be hit in combat.
+Actors will still follow pathgrids, ramps and stairs when navigating.

 `movementFlags`_ (`number`_)
     Access to the root mobile object movement flags, represented as an integer.
 Should not be accessed directly.